AdguardTeam/GithubActionsRunner/README.md

 # @adguard/github-actions-runner

 ## Description

+Imagine that you have a CI pipeline, and you want to run a part of your tasks on GitHub Actions.

-`@adguard/github-actions-runner` is a versatile command-line interface (CLI) tool designed to facilitate the automation of GitHub Actions, particularly geared towards simplifying repository mirroring, command execution, and artifact management in a seamless manner.
-It leverages GitHub's robust API to offer a streamlined approach to running and managing GitHub workflows, making it an essential tool for developers looking to integrate GitHub Actions more deeply into their development and deployment processes.
+`@adguard/github-actions-runner` is a versatile command-line interface (CLI) tool designed to facilitate the automation of GitHub Actions.
+It is particularly geared towards simplifying repository mirroring, command execution, and artifact management.
+By leveraging GitHub's robust API, it provides a streamlined approach to running and managing GitHub workflows, making it an essential tool for developers who need to integrate GitHub Actions more deeply into their development and deployment processes.

+Whether you're a DevOps engineer or a software developer, this tool allows you to interact with GitHub Actions in a way that enhances productivity and offers greater flexibility.
+The CLI is designed with various use cases in mind, from automating workflows to managing artifacts, enabling developers to focus more on writing code and less on managing pipelines.

 ## Installation

-To get started with using `@adguard/github-actions-runner`, ensure that Node.js is installed on your system, and then you can install the package via:
+To get started with using `@adguard/github-actions-runner`, ensure that Node.js is installed on your system, then install the package with one of the following methods:

-pnpm:
+- Using pnpm:
 ```bash
 pnpm install @adguard/github-actions-runner
 ```

-npm:
+- Using npm:
 ```bash
 npm install @adguard/github-actions-runner
 ```

-or yarn:
+- Using yarn:
 ```bash
 yarn add @adguard/github-actions-runner
 ```

 ## Usage

-The CLI tool can be used to trigger and manage GitHub Actions with the following command format:
+The CLI tool can trigger and manage GitHub Actions with the following command format:

 ```bash
 Usage: github-actions-runner run-action [options]